Paul Ryan's wife no stranger to Washington power circles

 | WASHINGTON

-WASHINGTON Janna Ryan, thrust onto the national stage this weekend when her congressman husband Paul Ryan was named the Republican vice presidential nominee, strikes an appealing image as a stay-at-home mom raising three young children in Wisconsin.
+WASHINGTON Janna Ryan, thrust onto the national stage this weekend when her congressman husband, Paul Ryan, was named the Republican vice presidential choice, strikes an appealing image as a stay-at-home mom raising three young children in Wisconsin.

 But the 43-year-old has been a Washington operative herself, hailing from a well-connected family and forging an early professional career as a congressional aide and healthcare lobbyist.